DevieraDeviera

 Engineering intelligenceDORA metricsEngineering velocity

 What is Engineering Intelligence?
-A 2026 Guide for Engineering Leaders
+2026 Guide

 Engineering intelligence is the use of AI, analytics, and aggregated data from development tools — Git, CI/CD pipelines, issue trackers, and deployment providers — to optimize software delivery, measure engineering team health, and surface bottlenecks before they become incidents.
 This guide covers what that means in practice, how it differs from traditional monitoring, the key metrics it tracks, and how teams implement it.